Veloxization/ot-harjoitustyo/documentation/usage.md

 Rooms are accessed by NPCs throughout the night.
 You can ask an NPC about which room they were with the *"Where were you at \_\_:\_\_?"* question and they will answer based on their personality.

 Each room has **adjacent rooms**, i.e. other rooms that can be directly accessed from that room.
 You can ask an NPC about where other NPCs were with the *"Where were they at \_\_:\_\_?"* question.
 If that other NPC was in the same or an adjacent room to the asked NPC, they will be able to tell (unless they're lying, of course).

+Note that even though two rooms may share a wall, it doesn't necessarily mean they are adjacent rooms.
+The *Wine Cellar* in the basement is not connected to the *Laboratory*, and the *Kitchen* and the *Dining Room* on the ground floor are not connected to the *Office* and the *Bathroom* respectively despite being connected my a wall.
 ### Saving
 You can save your progress at any time during gameplay by selecting the option.
 Saves are put in the `/src/data/saves` folder in base64 encoded JSON format.
 Saved files can be loaded to continue a previous investigation.
 ## Test